 sets the proposed revision date according to the document's retention period

-makes sure that all data specified in the < Form are filled in correctly
+makes sure that all data specified in the Archiving Request Form are filled in correctly

-completes < Form
+completes Archiving Request Form

-The Document Owner must check the document(s) to be archived against the information provided in the < Form, e.g., for completeness and accuracy.
+The Document Owner must check the document(s) to be archived against the information provided in the Archiving Request Form, e.g., for completeness and accuracy.
 If an error is detected, the entire package is returned to the Requestor for correction.

 5.3 Documentation types and archiving

-Once a document is forwarded to < for archiving, a document type must be performed.
+Once a document is forwarded to e.g., Archiving Specialist for archiving, a document type must be performed.

-< verifies a document type to each document that comes from a type and numeric identifier (unique code /number).
+e.g., Archiving Specialist verifies a document type for each document that comes from a type and numeric identifier (unique code /number).

 The types are as follows but are not limited to: